Long-time estimates for heat flows on ALE manifolds: Introduction

 for all $u \in C_c^\infty$, and that $\ker_{L^2}(\Delta_V) \subset \O_{\infty}\left(r^{-n}\right)$.
 Then $e^{-t\Delta_V}$ satisfies almost Euclidean heat kernel estimates. \end{thm} For a Schr\"{o}dinger operator which is asymptotic to a Euclidean Laplacian, one in general has $\ker_{L^2}(\Delta_V)\subset\O_{\infty}\left(r^{2-n}\right)$ (see e.g.\ \cite{pacini}).
 The motivation for assuming that elements in the $L^2$-kernel of $\Delta_V$ decay as $r^{-n}$, comes from the fact that harmonic differential forms on ALE manifolds typically have this decay, see Proposition \ref{prop : decay harmonic forms}.
 This may be applied in many geometric situations, which we present below.

-\begin{remark} Our heat kernel estimate is nicely complemented by a result of Devyver \cite{Devyver2014}*{Thm.\ 1.2.1}, where he proves that Euclidean estimates hold if the $L^2$-kernel is trivial.
+\begin{remark} Our heat kernel estimate is nicely complemented by a result of Devyver \cite{Devyver2014}*{Thm.\ 3}, where he proves that Euclidean estimates hold if the $L^2$-kernel is trivial.
 Note also that, in case $n \geq 9$, then Theorem \ref{thm: main heat kernel estimate} follows by a very general result of Devyver in \cite{Devyver2018}*{Thm.\ 1.7}.
+After the first preprint version of this paper was completed, Devyver also generalized his results to lower dimensions, see the published version of \cite{Devyver2018}.
 Let us also mention another interesting approach, using microlocal analysis, to obtain pointwise decay for the heat kernel (not derivatives) on functions by Sher in \cite{S2013}*{Thm.\ 2}, based on the resolvent estimates in \cite{GH08}. \end{remark}